 As I got more into running and became a regular reader of a multitude of healthy living blogs, I began to care more about the food that I was putting into my body.
 Most of the bloggers seemed to eat healthy foods in order to get the most out of their bodies.
 I thought hmm… that makes sense!
 But vegetables?
 They must have a secret!
 And recipe after recipe I began unlocking the big secret - you can cook to make veggies taste GOOD!
 I still won’t eat a raw carrot or celery stick, but a spinach smoothie or sautéed, spiced brussels sprouts- count me in!

-My food philosophy now is basically to try to eat more healthy foods.
+My food philosophy now is to eat real foods.
 I don’t count calories or adhere to a diet.
 I do try to eat more vegetables and fruits, and less processed food.
 Like everyone, I have my guilty pleasures – the two main ones are wine and goldfish.
 But overall, I try to fuel my body with nutritious, whole food that tastes yummy!

 I could go into much more detail about my diet transformation – but I don’t want to bore everyone!
 The main thing I learned is that you are what you eat and if you want to live a fulfilling life, exercise and delicious, nutritious foods will be the backbone of that.
 I’d like to help impart this wisdom to other people just as others have done for me.
-That’s why I started this blog, and that’s why I left my short career in politics behind to pursue a Master of Public Health in Health Promotion.
+That’s why I started this blog, and that’s why I left my short career in politics behind, pursued my Master of Public Health in Health Promotion, and want to make a career out of helping others live healthy lives.
 I hope I can inspire you!